S1norin/InnoJob/README.md

-# Welcome to dev branch
+# Welcome to sprint-1 branch

 # How to start application